Mirasaki/server-usage-bot/README.md

     - Windows users often experience issues with this file, if you're getting errors that the env file can't be found, or `Expected path argument to be of type string` - check out [this timestamped video](https://youtu.be/6rOCUZ8opLM?t=42)
 4. Build the application: `npm run build`
 5. Build the Docker image: `docker build --tag my-server-usage-bot .`
-6. Start the bot: `docker run -it --env-file .env --name my-server-usage-bot mirasaki/server-usage-bot:main`
+6. Start the bot: `docker run -it --env-file .env my-server-usage-bot`
 7. Deploy application/slash commands: `npm run deploy`

 ### Run as a plain NodeJS app